-Sexually transmissible infections (STIs) are common all around the world.
+Sexually transmitted infections (STIs) are common all around the world.
 They may be caused by bacteria, viruses or parasites.
 You may think that only other people get STIs and that you are not at risk of catching one, but anybody who is sexually active can get an STI if they do not practice safe sex.
+STI can also be passed from mother to child during pregnancy and at birth.

 You can’t tell just by looking at a person that they have an STI.
 If you have unprotected sex with a person who has an STI, you are at high risk of catching that infection.

-Sexually transmissible infections include chlamydia, herpes, gonorrhoea, syphilis, genital herpes, scabies, pubic lice (crabs), hepatitis and HIV (the virus that causes AIDS).
+Sexually transmitted infections include, among others, chlamydia, herpes, gonorrhoea, syphilis, Mycoplasma genitalium, genital herpes, scabies, pubic lice (crabs), hepatitis and HIV.

 Symptoms of STIs